Kingdom of Mewar: Maharana Sanga

-In 1518 Mahmud Khilji II collected another massive army and invaded Mewar through Gagron.
-In the ensuing battle, the Maharana won decisively; he took Khilji captive, appointed a physician to care for Khilji, and later escorted him back to his kingdom to Mandu.
 In 1520, Sangram decided to attack Idar and the Sultanate of Gujarat after a furious exchange with him.
 In the ensuing campaign, the Rana not only completely captured Idar, but also raided Ahmadabad and returned with massive wealth looted.

-After looting Ahmadnagar, the Sultan of Malwa and Gujarat mobilized heavily in 1521 against the Rana, who joined forces with the entire Rajputana.
-In the end, the heavy mobilization was of no use, and Sanga could use his brilliant diplomatic skills to scare the Sultana.
+After looting Ahmedabad, the Sultan of Malwa and Gujarat mobilized heavily in 1521 against the Rana, who joined forces with most of Rajputana.
+In the end, the heavy mobilization was of no use, and Sanga could use his brilliant diplomatic skills to scare the Sultans.
 The same year, Ibrahim Lodhi tried to attack the Rana but failed again.
-It is around this time that Sanga's power is at its zenith.
-He had thoroughly defeated Gujarat and Delhi, largely captured Malwa, and allied with the remaining parts of Rajputana.
+It is around this time that Sanga's power was at its zenith.
+He had thoroughly defeated Gujarat and Delhi, largely captured Malwa.
+Almost all of Rajasthan accepted his suzzeranity and his influence extent upto vincity of Agra in east to river Indus in west.

-In 1526, Babur invaded, defeated and killed Ibrahim Lodhi.
-Thus, the foundation of the Mughal Empire is from the Lodhi Empire's remains.
-After successful skirmishes and defeating Mughal forces in Bayana, Sanga suffered a serious reverse despite the numerical superiority because of the use of Gunpowder by the Mughals.
-He was wounded in battle and was removed in an unconscious state by Prithviraj Kachwaha of Amber and Maldeo Rathore of Marwar.
-His generals eventually poisoned him for not leaving a desire to defeat Babur after being defeated in Khanwa.
+In 1526, Babur invaded, defeated and killed Ibrahim Lodhi, establishing the Mughal Empire.
+Sanga opposed this development and called his banners to opposed Babur.
+After successful skirmishes and defeating Mughal forces in Bayana, Sanga suffered a serious defeat despite the numerical superiority because of the use of gunpowder by the Mughals.

 After Sangram's death, his son Ratan Singh II was placed on the throne by the generals.
-Mahmud Khilji, whom Sangram badly defeated, tried to cash the opportunity of a week Rana and invaded but was badly defeated and was also defeated in a counterattack.
-In 1531, he was killed in battle.
+Mahmud Khilji, whom Sangram badly defeated, tried to cash the opportunity of a weak Rana, but Ratan Singh was successfully able to defend his state.
+However, in 1531, he was killed in battle.
 His brother Rana Vikramaditya succeeded him at a young age, and was unpopular.
-During his reign, Mewar was invaded by Bahadur Shah of Gujarat.
-His cousin Banvir Singh Kelwa assassinated Mewar, usurped the throne in 1534, and kept it for six years.
-Vanvir also attempted to kill Vikramaditya's brother Udai.
-However, Udai's nurse Panna Dhai placed her son in Udai's bed, getting him killed and saving the heir to the throne.

-In 1540, an older Udai took over Chittor and let Vanvir walk away.
-He became Udai Singh II.
+During his reign, Mewar was invaded by Bahadur Shah of Gujarat, almost culminating in disaster in 1533 as Chittor was put under siege, but the Sultan's forces retreated after a massive ransom was paid.
+However, Bahadur Shah invaded again a few months later, taking advantage of the dissent in Mewar against Vikramaditya and this time ended up besieging and sacking Chittor in 1535.
+This resulted in the assassination of Vikramaditya by his cousin Vanvir Singh, who became the new Rana.
+He quickly moved to secure his position by attempting to assassinate the legitimate heir and last surviving son of Rana Sanga, Udai Singh, but the latter managed to escape and remained in hiding for two years.

+In 1540, after gathering an army of supporters, Udai fought Vanvir for the throne and defeated him.
+Vanvir died in battle and Udai Singh II became the new Rana, putting an end to the dynastic strife.
+Mewar's troubles were not over though, and during his reign it would face attacks from Marwar, the Suri and later the Mughal Empire under Akbar.